 “In one of the e-mails she sent she asked if he was interested, his response ‘maybe,’ says my reader.
 “In another one he said he will accept her as a Facebook friend ‘if she keeps it low key – others are watching.’
 What really bothers me is that he told her she as hot but he is married with kids, then asks her where she wants this to go.
 She sent a couple pictures I didn’t see, which he sent to a hidden Facebook folder!”

-There are mixed messages here – which is why it’s so difficult to figure out if a husband is lying about cheating on his wife — especially if you don’t know either the husband or the wife!
+There are mixed messages here about whether your husband is cheating on Facebook – which is why it’s so difficult to figure out if a husband is lying about cheating on his wife — especially if you don’t know either the husband or the wife!
 On one hand, he was honest about being married with kids.
 On the other, he’s hiding Facebook photos from his wife.
 What does a wife do with this?
 Ask him to give her access to all his Facebook messages and files.

 He has many online accounts that he hides from you